What Is It About Blue-Footed Boobies?

 If you have only ever eaten sardines in those little tinned cans, do yourself a favor and try to find some fresh ones to eat.
 My hubby and I got to eat sardines in Spain and remember it with gustatory pleasure.
 The ones we tasted were lightly cooked and dressed with a light lemony vinaigrette and fresh herbs.
 They were delicious!
 I am sure that many different cooking methods would be equally tasty.
 Lightly grilling fresh sardines would be fantastic.

-One interesting thing about how these birds produce offspring is in their laying of eggs.
+One interesting thing about how these birds produce offspring is their laying of eggs.
 A span of about five days can be the interval between egg-laying for Blue-footed boobies.

-Quite a few birds lay their eggs, not all at the same time from what I learned.
-However, some (as in the case of the American Robin for example) do not start incubating the eggs until the entire clutch is laid.
+Many birds lay their eggs, not all at the same time.
+Some birds, like the American Robin, do not start incubating the eggs until laying the entire clutch.

 Egg Laying Practices of Some Other Birds